codevogel/godot_doctor/README.md

 A powerful scene validation plugin for Godot that provides a cleaner, more maintainable alternative to `_get_configuration_warnings()`, that doesn't require gameplay scripts to be `@tool`.

+## Quickstart 🚀

+1. Copy the `addons/godot_doctor` folder to your project's `addons/` directory
+2. Enable the plugin in Project Settings > Plugins

 ## Table of Contents
 - [What is Godot Doctor?](#what-is-godot-doctor)
 - [Why Use Godot Doctor?](#why-use-godot-doctor)